jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_connections.md

 ## Navigate Spotlight Mobile from the Alarm list

+### Open a view of the Heat Map

+Tap on the Heat Map.

+### Open a view of the Alarm list

+Tap on the alarm list.

+### Open the Spotlight Overview page

+Tap on a connection.

-To open a view of the heatmap | Tap on the heatmap.
+## Create a customized view of the Heat Map or Alarm List

-To open a view of the Alarm list | Tap on the alarm list. to create a customized view of the Heatmap or Alarm list | Tap Add... or {% include inline_imageMobile.html file="tap_edit-button.png" alt="Add button" %}
+Tap Add... or {% include inline_imageMobile.html file="tap_edit-button.png" alt="Add button" %}
-To open the Spotlight Overview page | Tap on a connection.

 {% include links.html %}